crossbario/txaio-etcd/README.rst

 The implementation talks HTTP/1.1 to the gRPC HTTP gateway of etcd3, and the binary payload is transmitted JSON with string values that Base64 encode the binary values of the etcd3 API.

 Likely more effienct would be talk the native protocol of etcd3, which is HTTP/2 and gRPC/protobuf based.
-The former requires a HTTP/2 Twisted client.
+The former requires a HTTP/2 Twisted etcd.
 The latter requires a pure Python implementation of protobuf messages used and gRPC.
 So this is definitely some work, and probably premature optimization.

 Missing dynamic watches
 .......................